stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Mathematics

-Deep learning (that is - neural networks with many layers) use very simple
+Deep learning (that is - neural networks with many layers) use very simple mathematical operations - just many of them.

 XXX this with number of weights